dellius-alexander/Cordova-React-App/docs/cordova-react-app.md

-   In this example, the `merges/android/res/icon/icon.png` file would be merged into the `platforms/android/app/src/main/res/icon/icon.png` directory when building the Android version of the app, and the `merges/ios/res/icon/icon.png` file would be merged into the `platforms/ios/my-project/Resources/icons` directory when building the iOS version.
-This allows you to include platform-specific icons in your project without having to maintain separate copies of the same file for each platform.
+   In this example, the `merges/android/res/icon/icon.png` file would be merged into the `platforms/android/app/src/main/res/icon/icon.png` directory when building the Android version of the app, and the `merges/ios/static/js/platform.js` file would be merged into the `platforms/ios/www/static/js/platform.js` directory when building the iOS version.
+This allows you to include platform-specific dependencies/changes in your project without having to maintain separate copies of all the same files for each platform.

 4. Modify the `config.xml` file: In the root of your Cordova project, open the `config.xml` file and add the following line to each platform configuration: